All Episodes

 They aced her out in 2008, and they've got to make good on it.

-They've got to and so I I again I I I don't accept the conventional wisdom that she's automatically the nominee.
+And so, again, I don't accept the conventional wisdom that she's automatically the nominee.

-What if bite me wants it?
+What if Bite Me wants it?

 Oh, yeah.

-Well, that's that's a joke.
+Well, that's a joke.

 He's too old.